Entrepreneurial Mindset Tool, how to measure the mindset accurately?

 What is an entrepreneurial mindset?

 The entrepreneurial mindset is a state of mind.
-A way of entrepreneurial thinking and motivation that makes someone entrepreneurial.
+It is a way of entrepreneurial thinking and motivation that makes someone entrepreneurial.
 It doesn’t necessarily mean owning or starting a business of your own.
-Within (public) organizations, some employees demonstrate entrepreneurial behavior.
+For example, within (public) organizations, some employees demonstrate entrepreneurial behavior.
 So, they don’t hold a company or run a business, yet are very entrepreneurial by nature (or nurture 🙂).

 Provided that everyone sees opportunities, not everybody recognizes it as a possibility.
 For example, someone is passing an empty building in a busy shopping district.
 Some see it as a vacant store and nothing more, while others start creating ideas about what to do with this blank space.
 However, a worker can also observe an option for change in the company they work for.
 For example, a manager recognizes an opportunity to do the same work in half the time.